sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tepl</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Text editor product line
+Short desc    : Text editor product line
 URL          : https://wiki.gnome.org/Projects/Tepl
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : Tepl is a library that eases the development of GtkSourceView-based text
+Descript     : Tepl is a library that eases the development of GtkSourceView-based text
              : editors and IDEs.
 Tepl is the acronym for “Text editor product line”.
 ```